An Introduction to the 5 Flavors in Traditional Chinese Medicine

 Examples: Dark chocolate, coffee, and bitter greens such as arugula, endives, herbs such as burdock, dandelion, parsley

-Stomach, spleen/pancreas
+Organ Systems: Stomach, spleen/pancreas

-Action is warming, nourishing, grounding, moistening
+Action: Warming, nourishing, grounding, moistening

-Examples: root vegetables like carrots, sweet potatoes, pumpkins, squash, grains, some meats
+Examples: Root vegetables like carrots, sweet potatoes, pumpkins, squash, grains, some meats.

 Lungs and large intestine

-Grief/Sorrow
+Emotion: Grief/Sorrow

-Examples: garlic, chilis, ginger, scallions, onions, horseradish
+Examples: Garlic, chilis, ginger, scallions, onions & horseradish.

 Kidneys/adrenals and bladder